 If you are planting from starts (that you started 4-6 weeks ago or purchased), put them in the ground 1-2 weeks before the last expected frost date.
 But only do this if the starts are big enough to survive the weather (they will have at least four true leaves**and the next two leaves will be beginning to form.
 The plant will usually be approximately 3-4 inches high by this point.)

 The recommended space for planting seedlings is 12 to 15 inches apart in rows 18 inches to 24 inches apart.
 The space for direct sowing is much closer (if you are direct sowing your kale seeds, plant them ½ inch deep and approximately 3 inches apart and then thin plants to 12 inches apart when they are 4 to 5 inches tall.)

 No matter the shape of the stem, set the transplants perpendicular to the ground so they will grow straight up, and place them deep enough to support the plant, but no further than the base of their first leaves.
-I often plant my kale 12 to 15 inches apart and then stagger the rows or plant on a diagonal so I can shrink the space between rows.
+We often plant kale 12 to 15 inches apart and then stagger the rows or plant on a diagonal so we can shrink the space between rows.
 Experiment with what works best in your garden.

 *A good amount of fertilizer depends on the type of fertilizer you are using.
 Follow the directions on the box if you’re using a veganic fertilizer mix.
 With compost and mulches, you usually want to go a couple of inches deep, while other amendments like seaweed powder or rock dust only require a good sprinkle.

 **When a seed first emerges from the soil it has a set of two leaves called cotyledons.
 These are part of the seed and are its first food source.
 As the seedling grows, it forms two more leaves which look very different from the cotyledons.
 These are the first “true leaves” which look more like the plant’s adult leaves, but obviously smaller.
 Once the true leaves emerge, the cotyledons become unnecessary and eventually wither and fall off.